kavya410004/Wealthwiz/README.md

 ## 🛣️ Project Roadmap

-Here’s a high-level overview of what’s been completed and what’s coming next for **FinGenie**:
+Here’s a high-level overview of what’s been completed and what’s coming next for **Wealthwiz**:

 ### ✅ Completed
 - 🔐 User Authentication (Sign up, Login, Logout)